tereom/tereom_site/content/talk/2018-cdsb/index.md

 +++
-title = "R-Ladies CDMX Community Experience (spanish)"
+title = "R-Ladies CDMX Community Experience (Spanish)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.